awslabs/aws-sdk-android-samples/CognitoSyncDemo/README.md

 ============================================
 This sample demonstrates how to use Cognito Sync client library on Android.
 It supports Facebook Login, Login with Amazon, developer authenticated identities as well as Unauthenticated Identities.

-1. Import the project CognitoSyncDemo into Eclipse
+1. Import the CognitoSyncDemo project into your IDE.
+   - If you are using Eclipse:
       * Go to File -> Import.
 Import Wizard will open.
       * Select General -> Existing Projects into Workspace.
 Click Next.
-   * In Select root directory, browse to samples directory.
-List of all samples projects will appear.
+      * In Select root directory, browse to the samples directory.
-   * Select the CognitoSyncDemo project to import
+      * Select the CognitoSyncDemo project to import.
       * Click Finish.
+   - If you are using Android Studio:
+      * From the Welcome screen, click on "Import Non-Android Studio project".
+      * Browse to the CognitoSyncDemo directory and press OK.
+	  * Accept the messages about adding Gradle to the project.
+	  * If the SDK reports some missing Android SDK packages (like Build Tools or the Android API package), follow the instructions to install them.

+2. Import the libraries :
-2. Copy the AWS SDK for Android jar into the libs directory for the project.
-Include the following jars under libs/debug directory (for release purposes, you can include the release jars under libs/release directory)
+   - If you use Eclipse, you will need to download the AWS SDK for Android (http://aws.amazon.com/mobile/sdk/) and extract and copy these jars into the 'libs' directory for the project:
       * aws-android-sdk-X.X.X-core.debug.jar
-   * extras/aws-android-sdk-X.X.X-cognito.debug.jar
+      * aws-android-sdk-X.X.X-cognito.debug.jar
+   - If you use Android Studio, Gradle will take care of downloading these dependencies for you.

-3. Update the path to the FacebookSDK in project.properties.
-By default it points to the one included in the repo so if you just cloned the project and didn't move any of the directories this should not be necessary.
-(While Facebook Login is not required to run the app, the SDK is still required to build)
+3. Import the Facebook SDK into the project.
+Note that while Facebook Login is not required to run the app, the Facebook SDK is still required to build it.
+   - If you are using Eclipse, you will need to download the Facebook SDK, import it to the workspace and add it as a dependency of CognitoSyncDemo.
+   - If you use Android Studio, again Gradle will do everything for you.

 4. Update your App configuration for Cognito:
    * Make sure you have an identity pool created and configured at https://console.aws.amazon.com/cognito/ and you downloaded the starter code at the last step of the wizard.